obendesmond/Internet-Programming-Project-CEF400-grp-2-/README.md

 - Allows client to book appointment with the doctor
 - Allows clients to view and edit their appointments with doctors
 - Allows doctors to view their appointments with patients
-- Allows users to view and search doctors with respect to location and specialty
+- Allows clients to view and search doctors with respect to location and specialty

 # Technologies used
 - Angular